Who wins the Jayson Tatum vs. Paolo Banchero matchup in tonight's game?

 Jayson Tatum vs. Paolo Banchero and the Orlando Magic: Stats, Projections and Game Preview

-NBA action on Friday includes Jayson Tatum and the Boston Celtics (18-5) hosting Paolo Banchero and the Orlando Magic (16-7) at TD Garden, starting at 7:30 PM ET.
+Sunday's NBA slate includes the Orlando Magic (16-8) taking the road to square off against Jayson Tatum and the Boston Celtics (19-5) at TD Garden.
+It will tip at 3:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!